Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Evaluations in Simulation

-\textbf{Dexart}~\cite{bao2023dexart}.
-In the SAPIEN simulator~\cite{xiang2020sapien}, the robot platform consists of a 6-DoF XArm6 arm and a 16-DoF Allegro hand, and is required to perform three challenging articulated object dexterous manipulation tasks: \begin{itemize} \item Bucket: Lift a randomly positioned bucket using a stable form-closure grasp~\cite{bicchi2000robotic}. \item Laptop: Grasp the center of a randomly placed laptop screen and open the laptop lid. \item Toilet: Grasp and open the large lid of a randomly placed toilet. \end{itemize} \textit{Adroit}~\cite{rajeswaran2017learning}.
-In the MuJuCo simulator~\cite{Todorov2012MUJuCO}, the robot platform consists of an Adroit hand—a 30-DoF system comprising a 24-DoF hand and a 6-DoF floating wrist base, and is required to perform four representative dexterous manipulation tasks: \begin{itemize} \item Door opening: Given a randomized door position, undo the latch and drag the door open. \item Tool use: Pick up the hammer to drive the nail into the board placed at a randomized height. \item In-hand reorientation: Reorient the blue pen to a randomized goal orientation (green pen). \item Object relocation: Move the blue ball to a randomized target location (green sphere). \end{itemize} Note that \textit{Tool use}, \textit{In-hand reorientation}, and \textit{Object relocation} are goal-conditioned tasks.
+\textit{Dexart}~\cite{bao2023dexart}.
+In the SAPIEN simulator~\cite{xiang2020sapien}, the robot platform consists of a 6-DoF XArm6 arm and a 16-DoF Allegro hand, and is required to perform three challenging articulated object dexterous manipulation tasks: \textit{Bucket, Laptop, and Toilet}.

+\textit{Adroit}~\cite{rajeswaran2017learning}.
+In the MuJuCo simulator~\cite{Todorov2012MUJuCO}, the robot platform consists of an Adroit hand—a 30-DoF system comprising a 24-DoF hand and a 6-DoF floating wrist base, and is required to perform four representative dexterous manipulation tasks: \textit{Door opening, Tool use, In-hand reorientation, and Object relocation}.
+Note that \textit{Tool use}, \textit{In-hand reorientation}, and \textit{Object relocation} are goal-conditioned tasks.
+For tasks involving explicit goals (e.g., moving an object to a target pose), we concatenate the current visual feature at each step with a fixed goal feature.

 \textbf{Demonstrations}: For \textit{DexArt} tasks, we collect 30 demonstrations for training and 30 for testing.
 For \textit{Adroit} tasks, we collect 50 demonstrations for training and 30 for testing.
 For both simulation tasks, we use the pre-trained RL experts.
 Each demonstration consists of visual observations, robot states, and commanded actions.